Tadpole ALPHAbook

 Docking | Mini-Docking Station High-density connector for expansion with: SCSI 50-pin, one PS/2, serial, 8-pin audio |

-Battery was one internal NiMH 1.8Ah for 1.5h
+Battery is internal NiMH 1.8Ah for 1.5h

 of typical use and one external with 5Ah capacity for four hours charge, which would block the rear I/O panel.

-PCMCIA cards were meant to be static configuration only
+PCMCIA cards were static configuration only

-and supported 3Com Ethernet (3C589) and TDK Modem.
+: 3Com Ethernet (3C589) and TDK Modem.

 Operating systems